caiks/TBOT03/README.md

 	"summary_level2" : true
 }
 ```
-Now we find that now it does, in fact, spend a larger proportion of its time moving ahead
+Now we find that it spends a larger proportion of its time moving ahead,
 ```
 cd ~/turtlebot3_ws/src/TBOT03_ws
 ./main substrate_analyse model079_2